 Complete the Property Data Sheet listing each parcel included in the proposed project, as well as the owner(s) of each parcel.
-Indicate and attach all required documents including any clarifying comments below.
+Indicate and attach all required documents\ including any clarifying comments below.
 Attach additional sheets if necessary.

-re quirea aocuments^ inc ciuding any ciaritying c omments be iow.
-Ai lach a iuaitioi nal sheets if necessary.

-If parcel(s) owned by For all parcels, indicate document used to demonstrate ownership and attach a copy of cument used to If parcel(s) not owned to Applicant(s) indicate Э
+If parcel(s) owned by Applicant(s), indicate type of ), e of For all parcels, indicate document used to demonstrate ownership and attach a copy of each document-clearly f labeled with the APN-to this document If parcel(s) not owned by Applicant(s) indicate document verifying long-term Permission to M to be

-Appli indica cant(s ate typ ership each document-clearly labeled with the APN-to this document long- term n Pei and rmissio mainta on to M to be

 No Owner Name Assessor Parcel Number(s) Acreage Fee Simple Easement Other (describe) Proof of Ownership (tax bill, grant deed, etc.) O&M Agreement Lease JPA Letter from Owner Other (describe) Entity to perform O&M # of years O&M to be performed

-1 , ,
+1

 2

 3

 4

 5

 6

 7

 8

 9

 10

-Com ments:
+Com iments: 1 1 1 1 1 1 1 1

-Total Number of Parcels: Total Number of Acres:
+Total Number of Parcels: \\\\\\Total Number of Acres: \\\\\\